ovace/art/how-to-learn.md

-#Why learn
+# Why learn

 - beautiful: some stuff is beatiful to learn
 - useful: for society, and for yourself (if you help others you feel well and get money to survive).

-#English
+# English

 If you don't know English, you cannot make any real developments on any knowledge domain.

 Learn English before you do anything else.

+Write only in English.

+Read in English instead of other languages if you have the choice.
+This is rarely the case as everything is in English.

-#What to learn?
+# What to learn?

-The first thing is to decide what you should learn.
+Decide what you should learn.

 Best method: look at course lists for top universities.
 Try to follow it in the same order as the people in that course.

-If things stop making sense, at some point, look up courses for high school for the bases.
+If things stop making sense, look up courses for high school for the bases.

 Lists of top universities by subject: <http://www.topuniversities.com/subject-rankings>.
 Subjective but good enough for our purposes.

-#How to learn
+# How to learn

-##Find the sources
+## Find the sources

 Once you have decided the subject, find all the best sources like books or tutorials on the subject.

-There are more and more free materials online.

-Search for them and try them out.

-Their quality realy depends on the subject area.

 For certain subjecs you really need non-free books.